doxeylab/learn-genomics-in-linux/task8/README.md

 In this lab, you will be analyzing 16S and metagenomic data from a study by Lobb et al. (2020) [here](https://pubmed.ncbi.nlm.nih.gov/32345738/).
 This study examined the microbial communities of decomposing fish in local rivers near Waterloo, ON, Canada.

-There are 52 samples with the following metadata.
+There are 48 16S rRNA samples with the following metadata.

 | Sample ID | Name |
 | --------------- | --------------- |